ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 address space or register) is meaningful but will be undefined.
 In the latter case, the range of meaningful offsets is limited to the maximum of the size of the underlying base storage and overlay itself.
-Thus if reg0 were 4 bytes, then the meaningful offsets of the overlay location would be 8 bytes.
-However, if the size of reg0 were 64 bytes, then the range of meaniful offsets would be 64 bytes.
+Thus if reg0 were 4 bytes, then the meaningful offsets of the composite location would be 8 bytes, where bytes 4 up to and including 7 are undefined.
+However, if the size of reg0 were 64 bytes, then the range of meaningful offsets would be 64 bytes, where bytes 4 up to and including 7 are still undefined.

 If an overlay leaves a gap between the maximum size of the underlying base storage and the overlay, then those bits are inferred to be undefined and the size of the overlay grows to include the overlaid section.
 For example:

-    DW_OP_reg0  # assume a normal 64b general purpos register
+    DW_OP_reg0  # assume a 64b general purpose register
     DW_OP_reg1  # another 64b register
     DW_OP_lit16 # well beyond the 8 bytes of reg0
     DW_OP_lit8